-- ▶ Investment properties are measured at fair value, which is the price that would be received to sell the investment property in an orderly transaction between market participants at the measurement date (see IFRS 13 Fair Value Measurement) - Gains or losses arising from changes in the fair value of investment property must be included in profit or loss for the period in which it arises - In rare exceptional circumstances if fair value cannot be determined, the cost model in IAS 16 is used to measure the investment property. - When a lease uses the fair value reads to reason and the reason are the first set is tall reasons the right of - When a lessee uses the fair value model to measure an investment property that is held as a right-of-use asset, it shall measure the right-of-use asset, and not the underlying property, at fair value.
+- Investment properties are measured at fair value, which is the price that would be received to sell the investment property in an orderly transaction between market participants at the measurement date (see IFRS 13 Fair Value Measurement) - ▶ Gains or losses arising from changes in the fair value of investment property must be included in profit or loss for the period in which it arises - In rare exceptional circumstances if fair value cannot be determined, the cost model in IAS 16 is used to measure the investment property. - ▶ When a lessee uses the fair value model to measure an investment property that is held as a right-of-use asset, it shall measure the right-of-use asset, and not the underlying property, at fair value.